 Handy links and apps

-Consider adding these links and apps to your phone, tablet or laptop before you go.
+Consider adding these apps to your phone, tablet or laptop before you go.

 Tip: Try to choose apps that work offline, so they won't chew up your mobile data or stop working when you're in remote places.

-Tip: To save a map onto your mobile device for offline use, select the area on Google Maps then select 'Save offline map' from the menu and follow the directions on the screen.
+- Offline maps: To save a map onto your mobile device for offline use, select the area on Google Maps then select 'Save offline map' from the menu and follow the directions on the screen.
 Your GPS positioning will still work on the saved map, even when you don't have access to the internet.
-Alternatively, download the Google Maps app, go to 'Offline maps' in the menu and select a city.
+Alternatively, go to 'Offline maps' in the menu and select a city.